 Patients should be aware that visiting the hygienist is not the same as having a dental exam with a dentist.

-Benefits of dental Hygiene appointments:
+5- what are the Benefits of dental Hygiene visits?

 During your regular dental visits, you will be advised to undertake dental cleaning.
 Poor oral hygiene can be a contributing factor to a multitude of both dental and medical problems.
 Attending your dentist regularly and undergoing professional cleaning is an essential component to good oral health.

 You may be surprised to learn that some of the benefits of clean teeth extend far beyond your mouth too.
 Here are 5 of the benefits to your oral and physical health that regular professional cleaning will provide:

 Gum disease begins with a build-up of plaque and can end in tooth loss.
 Plaque is a build-up of bacteria which happens to everyone but it does need to be cleaned off from around your gumline regularly to keep your gums in top condition.
 Your dentist will help remove the plaque to reduce the risk of losing your teeth or developing periodontal disease.